CharlesIrvineKC/mozart/guides/home_loan.md

  New user task instance [receive mortgage application][ed0adc9a-0b55-466b-a7e1-4c7fb6712d99]
 ```

-Now we need to complete this task when receive a mortgage contract from the customer.
+Now we need to complete this task when we receive a mortgage contract from the customer.
 Let's do that:

 ```elixir
 PS.complete_user_task("ed0adc9a-0b55-466b-a7e1-4c7fb6712d99", %{})